-Apple has finally entered the smart home speaker business with the HomePod.
-Apple's smart speaker will be competing with the likes of the Amazon Echo and Google Home, successful smart speakers which have also driven popularity for those company's Siri-rivalling voice assistants.
+In February 2018 Apple finally entered the smart home speaker business with the HomePod.
+Apple's smart speaker is competing with the likes of the Amazon Echo and Google Home, successful smart speakers which have also driven popularity for those company's Siri-rivalling voice assistants.

-Now that the HomePod is on sale in the UK, US and Australia there are already rumours about the next generation HomePod and a suggestion that a cheaper model could be in the pipeline.
-We also have the latest rumours about HomePod 2 in a separate article (here).
+Plus, there are already rumours about the next generation HomePod and a suggestion that a cheaper model could be in the pipeline.
+We have the latest rumours about HomePod 2 in a separate article (here).

 HomePod release date

 HomePod pre-orders started on Friday 26 January and then the actual HomePod started shipping on 9 February.
 The HomePod was initially available just in the US, UK and Australia.

 Apple has confirmed it will soon hit the shelves in Canada, France and Germany.